venoodkhatuva12/chat_services/README.md

 Chat Broadcast SSE
 ------------------
 This service accepts a connection, via GET, to a particular message queue channel.
-This then connects to the queue and begins to send _server sent events_ to all connected clients
+This then holds a connection open to a queue on the backend and begins to send _server sent events_ to all connected clients

 The Other Parts